 The Farmers Bloodhounds, hunt the Clean Boot.

-Michael Lucas established the Farmers Bloodhounds in 1989, and was keen that the pack should exist to compliment Foxhunting across the South and West Midlands and not be seen as a replacement.
-Keeping strong links with foxhound packs is a recurring theme.
-A great majority of people enjoy both hunting the “clean boot” and following foxhounds.
+Michael Lucas established the Farmers Bloodhounds in 1989, and was keen that the pack should exist across the South and West Midlands.
+A great majority of people enjoy hunting the “clean boot”.

-Sunday hunting makes it possible to ensure there is no clash with fox hunting, which we very much support.
-The pace is generally quicker and there is more jumping to be done.
+The pace is quicker and there is more jumping to be done.
 Meets will be marked to show the standard of lines on the web site.
 For those that do not enjoy much jumping a second field master will provide an easier route across the country.

 Owners of land crossed during a days hunting are invited to join us as our guests.
 All followers both mounted and on foot are invited to tea at the end of each day’s sport, to join in the camaraderie.
 This gives all the followers a chance to mix and meet with their hosts.